 The research directions of the team are:

-- Compiler Algorithms, Simulation and Tools for Reconfigurable Circuits: The application of the two preceding activities on High Level Synthesis, with additional resource constraints.
+- The application of the preceding activities on High Level Synthesis (generation of hardware from a high-level language), with additional resource constraints.

 - Simulation of Systems on a Chip: A parallel and scalable simulation of Systems-on-Chips, which, combined with the preceding activity, will result in a complete workflow for circuit design.